Freiling87/BunnyMod/Notes - Release.md

     - FC + MT

 ---

-# Release Notes
+# Finalization

-## BEFORE RELEASE:
+- Rename *only when the code is complete*.
-	Complete and win a run with each new feature, and successfully load a return to home base.
+- Complete and win a run with each new feature, and successfully load a return to home base.
 This would be a full cycle of the code you can expect to run into.
-	Make a promo character for each special ability or trait group, to promote the mod and community at large.
+- Make a promo character for each special ability or trait group, to promote the mod and community at large.
-	Increment the Version number!
+- Update Sprites
-	Update Sprites
+- Increment the Version Number!

-## Change notes
+## Release Notes

 - Added Chronomancy & Pyromancy special abilities
 - Reworked Telemancy completely, and renamed existing general magic traits